 There are 2 tray types:

-96 Cell Tray has 96 plants growing in individual tapered cells which are usually preferred for mechanical transplanters.
+96 Cell Trays have 96 plants growing in individual tapered cells, which are usually preferred for mechanical transplanters.

-Open tray has 128 plants growing without separation in one flat, usually producing larger plants with a greater root system that must be pulled apart for transplanting.
+Open Trays have 128 plants growing without separation in one flat.
+These generally produce larger plants with greater root systems that must be pulled apart for transplanting.

 What is the cost comparison between planting rooted cuttings and conventional planting?

 Planting one plant per square foot is equal to about 50% of the cost of planting two tons of vines per acre.
 Rooted cuttings generally establish about 80% ground cover during the first growing season.
 In the second growing season, growers have reported greater than 200 barrels/acre yields.

 Rooted cuttings have well-established roots at the time of transplanting.
 Therefore, the new planting is eligible for a herbicide program long before conventional propagation.

 How many plants should I plant per acre?

 The minimum recommendation is 1 plant per sq. ft., or 43,560 plants per acre.

 Some growers decide that planting at a higher density aids weed control and increases yield in the second and third year.
 Additionally, some mechanical planters are set to plant at a greater density.